1. News

 I’m aware, however, that these trends will not go away.
 The focus then should be educating people about how to engage with these messages effectively.
 That’s what this article has attempted to do.

-If you’re considering any R&D tax advice service agreement, the following key things are worth considering:
+If you’re considering a R&D tax advice service agreement, the following are worth considering:

-- Fee calculation – how is the fee for R&D tax advice calculated?
+2. Fee calculation – How is the fee for R&D tax advice calculated?
 Some advisers charge upfront fees or include additional fees in the small print.

-- Contract term – is it a multi-year R&D tax credit contract?
+3. Contract term – Is it a multi-year R&D tax credit contract?
 Some service contracts can be multi-year with penalties for early termination.